jungoai/jungo-book/src/guide/jungoai-components.md

 Jungochain is the blockchain layer of JungoAI.

-It handle transactions and serve Subnets, store information and metadata of Subnet itself and each nodes (worker or monitor), And incentivize them utilizing JUNGO token.
+It handles transactions and serve Subnets, store information and metadata of Subnet itself and each nodes (worker or monitor), And incentivize them utilizing JUNGO token.
 You can find out how emission will distribute [here]().